15 Different Types of Goat Breeds for Meat

 Goats with the Angora breed have a strong ability to thrive in free-range environments.
 However, they do not adapt to cold conditions, like most other goat breeds for meat.

-15. The Kalahari Red Goats
+15. The Kalahari Red Goat

-You may trace the ancestry of Kalahari Red goats back to two different lines: one line of red-headed Boer goats and another line of native unimproved goats from South Africa.
+You may trace the ancestry of Kalahari Red goats back to two lines: one line of red-headed Boer goats and another line of native unimproved goats from South Africa.
 Both of these lines originated in South Africa.

 However, breeders of the Kalahari goat assert that their breed is more resilient and hardy than the Boer goat.